Risk Assessments

 What Additional Control Measures are required?

 It is okay that not all control measures are in place at the time of writing the risk assessment.
 As such, this section is for you to write what new measures will be enacted.
 If there are no ‘existing control measures’ already, then this section needs to be filled in.
 However, if the existing control measures are satisfactory, then this can be blank.
-Most likely, you will have both Existing and Additional Control Measures.
+Most likely, you will have both existing and additional control measures.

 To be actioned by when and by whom?

-Use it as a deadline of when to action this by.
+Who is going to ensure that these control measures are put in place?
+For example, will it be the president, sports coach or someone else?
+If a specific person is mentioned here, share with them the risk assessment and any tasks delegated to them.
+Completion date Use it as a deadline of when to action this by.
 You could also say that it is ‘ongoing’ or that it will be completed each week if it is something like checking whether equipment is safe to use.

 Final Risk level S x L = R

 As above, you are assessing the risk of the hazard from severity x likelihood, but this time your calculation is based off the Additional Control Measures.
 The Final Risk Rating should be lower than the Current Risk Rating.
+If you enter in the ‘Severity’ and the ‘Likelihood’, it will automatically calculate the Risk for you.

 In this section